 Qualifications: B.Eng.
 (Hons), M.Eng.Sc (Research), PhD

-While working in close collaboration with several leading multinational electronics companies, Melanie has developed new testing techniques and test data processing methodologies that have been adopted by the industry partners.
+Melanie has developed new testing techniques and test data processing methodologies that have been adopted by multinational companies such as Texas Instruments, Freescale Semiconductor (now NXP) and Western Digital.
 In the recent years she has also successfully researched on new measurement uncertainty evaluation approaches and frameworks with application to a multitude of science and technology areas (medical research, structural design, mechanical systems modelling, etc.) Her work in measurement uncertainty propagation has been adopted by the South African National Accreditation System (national body responsible for conformity assessment) in their guidelines document TG 50-02 since October 2017.

 She is the youngest female Fellow appointed to the Institution of Engineering and Technology, and is a U.K. Chartered Engineer.
-Melanie is currently the “Future Trends” column writer for the IEEE Instrumentation and Measurement Magazine which is an ISI-rated magazine with a distribution list of over a thousand members of the Society.
-She is a Senior Member of the IEEE, a guest editor for the IEEE Transactions in Instrumentation and Measurement, an Administrative Committee Member of the IEEE Instrumentation & Measurement Society (I&MS) as well as Secretary and Member of the Technical Committee on Fault Tolerant Measurement Systems (TC-32) of the IEEE I&MS.
+Melanie is a Senior Member of the IEEE, a guest editor for the IEEE Transactions in Instrumentation and Measurement, an Administrative Committee Member of the IEEE Instrumentation & Measurement Society (I&MS) as well as Secretary and Member of the Technical Committee on Fault Tolerant Measurement Systems (TC-32) of the IEEE I&MS.

 1. Standardising the Measurement of Blue LED

 2. Digital Phenotyping: Non-destructive In-Situ Hyperspectral Measurement Technique for Determination of Cannabidiolic Acid (CBDA) and Tetrahydrocannabinolic Acid (THCA) in cannabis plant

 3. Analytical Measurement Uncertainty Evaluation